 The BWF World Championships began as a triennial event, filling the year left vacant between the Thomas Cup and Uber Cup.
 After the third edition in 1983, the event became biennial, alternating with the two team championships, which became a combined biennial event from 1984.
 Two decades later, the frequency changed again and the 2006 IBF World Championships in Madrid marked the first time the Worlds had been held in consecutive years.
 The event continued as a nearly annual affair, taking a break only once every four years, when the Olympic Games would take over as the major event of the summer.

 As the IBF developed its world ranking system, this became the basis for determining qualified players.
-The number of participants varied over the years, as did the limits on entries per member association in one discipline, with some teams able to send as many as six Men’s Singles players in the early 1990s.
+The number of participants varied over the years, as did the limits on entries per member association in one discipline, with some teams able to send as many as six men’s singles players in the early 1990s.

 In the beginning, the World Championships were conceived as a triennial event.
 The event debuted in 1977 and the next two editions were in 1980 and 1983.
 From the fourth edition (1985) on, it became a biennial event.
 This continued until 2005, after which it became an annual event.
 The World Championships are now held every year except during the Olympic years.
+An exception was 2021, when the Tokyo 2020 Olympics and the World Championships 2021 were held in the same year due to the postponement of the Olympics from 2020.

 USA’s Howard Bach/Tony Gunawan won Men’s Doubles gold at the 2005 World Championships in Anaheim, USA.
 New Zealand’s Daniel Shirley/Sara Runesten-Petersen won Mixed Doubles bronze at the same event.

 China’s Zhao Yunlei holds the overall record with 10 medals, including 5 gold, 2 silver and three bronze.
-Korea’s Park Joo Bong holds the record among the men with seven medals overall, including five gold and two bronze.

 Among the men, Lin Dan (China) and Park Joo Bong have the highest number of titles, with five gold medals each.
 Among the women, Zhao Yunlei is the record holder, also with five gold medals.